smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #73 - Distinct Statuses

 You are given a list of workflows with different statuses.
-For each record, you need to determine the number of unique statuses that occurred prior to and including the current status.
+For each record, determine the number of unique statuses that occurred prior to and including the current status.

 | Step ID | Workflow | Status  |
 |---------|----------|---------|